 Citizens play a critical role in developing the state budget.
 All legislative bills, including appropriations, are given a public hearing, where citizens can testify.
 You can also be effective by contacting your state senator with your opinion.
-Nebraskalegislature.gov offers many valuable tools to help you engage in the process, including how to find your state senator and his or her contact information and video streaming to watch committee hearings and legislative debate, just to name a few.
+Nebraskalegislature.gov offers many valuable tools to help you engage in the process, including how to find your state senator and his or her contact information, video streaming to watch committee hearings and legislative debate, and a free automated bill tracker service, just to name a few.